Ellis Hume-Williams

-Biography
+Early life

-Born to an Anglo-Irish family with Welsh roots, Hume Williams' father was a doctor turned lawyer who built up a large practice in London, 'and was for a time on the staff of the Lancet.
-Ellis Hume-Williams attended schools in Brighton, Germany, France and Hitchin, before going up to Cambridge University, where he attended Trinity Hall.
+Born into an Anglo-Irish family with Welsh roots, Hume-Williams' was the son of Joseph William Hume-Williams, a doctor turned barrister who built up a large practice in London 'and was for a time on the staff of the Lancet', and of his wife Agnes Charter, a daughter of James Malet Charter, of Lynchfield Hall, Bishops Lydeard, Somerset.
+Ellis Hume-Williams attended schools in Brighton, Germany, France and Hitchin, before going up to Trinity Hall, Cambridge, where he won the Cressingham Prize in 1879 and graduated BA and LLB.
+He was called to the bar in 1881.

+Career

-Williams showed an interest in politics from an early age, perhaps unsurprisingly, since his father was a member of the Junior Carlton Club, a London Gentlemen's Club associated with the Conservative Party.
-Hume-Williams was selected to fight North Monmouthshire Constituency at the 1895 general election, losing to Reginald McKenna, but reducing McKenna's majority by almost 400 votes.
-He fought the Frome constituency at the 1900 general election, but again failed to be elected.
-At the 1906 general election, Williams fought the North Kensington constituency, another unsuccessful fight.
-In his autobiography, Hume Williams claimed that he could have secured election for the safe Marylebone constituency, but did not wish to let the North Kensington Conservatives down.
+Williams showed an interest in politics from an early age, perhaps unsurprisingly, since his father was a member of the Junior Carlton Club, a London Club associated with the Conservative Party.
+Hume-Williams was selected to fight North Monmouthshire at the 1895 general election, losing to Reginald McKenna, but reducing McKenna's majority by almost 400 votes.
+He next fought the Frome constituency at the 1900 general election, but again failed to be elected.
+At the 1906 general election, Hume-Williams fought the North Kensington constituency, another unsuccessful fight.
+In his autobiography, Hume-Williams claimed that he could have secured election for the safe Marylebone constituency, but did not wish to let the North Kensington Conservatives down.

-At the January 1910 general election, Hume-Williams was elected as Member of Parliament for the Bassetlaw constituency in Nottinghamshire.
+At the January 1910 general election, Hume-Williams was elected as Member of Parliament for Bassetlaw in Nottinghamshire.

 He was created a baronet, of Ewhurst, in the County of Surrey, in 1922.
-He lost his seat at the 1929 general election to Malcolm MacDonald (son of the Labour Party leader Ramsay MacDonald), and did not stand for Parliament again.
-He was made a Privy Counsellor in July 1929, shortly after his electoral defeat.
+He lost his House of Commons seat at the 1929 election to Malcolm MacDonald, son of the Labour Party leader Ramsay MacDonald, and did not stand for Parliament again.
+He was made a Privy Counsellor in July 1929, shortly after his last electoral defeat.

-Williams published his autobiography, The World, The House and the Bar in 1930.
+Williams published his autobiography, The World, the House, and the Bar in 1930.
 Besides giving details of his Parliamentary career, this book outlines a number of the legal cases in which he was involved over the years.

+Personal life

+On 6 October 1886, Hume-Williams married Lucy Annette Satow, a daughter of Theodor Satow, of Riga, Latvia.
+They had one son, Roy Ellis Hume-Williams (1887–1980), who succeeded as second baronet.